Adyen/adyen-spartacus/README.md

-# SAP Composable Storefront - Adyen Payments Library ( 0.3 Alpha)
+# SAP Composable Storefront - Adyen Payments Library 1.0

 This repository contains an Angular library that integrates Adyen payments into the SAP Composable Storefront, specifically designed for the Spartacus framework.
 Please note that this is an **unstable alpha version**, and it is still under development.
 Use it at your own risk and in testing environments only.